lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
 \[Apr.
-2020\] I was nominated as the candidate of Excellent Graduate of Shanghai in 2020.
+2020\] I was nominated as the candidate of Outstanding Graduate of Shanghai in 2020.
 [Link](http://xsb.seiee.sjtu.edu.cn/xsb/info/16548.htm)

 \[Feb.
 2020\] One paper was accepted by Chinese Journal of Computers (计算机学报).